MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 ---
-title: Use Sales agent in Microsoft 365 Copilot (preview)
+title: Use Sales agent in Microsoft 365 Copilot
 description: Learn how to use Sales agent to gain insights from your sales data. ms.date: 04/22/2026 ms.topic: how-to